 So if you have a date and you want your beard to look more manly and fuller, you know what to do!
 Just make sure you buy one of our beard balms for that tip! ;)

 Helps With Taming The Beast And Styling

 Beard wax is the best beard product for styling your beard, as balms don't contain as much wax in them.

-However, there is still more than enough beeswax in a high quality beard balm that can help you tame the beast and aid in styling your beard.
+However, there is still more than enough beeswax in a quality beard balm that can help you tame the beast and aid in styling your beard.

 Balms are an excellent back-up if you don't have a beard wax and you need to tame your messy beard.
 The best way to do this is to apply some beard balm and use a boar's brush or wooden beard comb and brush/comb your beard back into tip-top shape.